Can You Drink Cooking Sherry

 However, it is important to note that cooking sherry should never be mistaken for a high-quality, sipping sherry.
 The flavor and overall quality of cooking sherry are often compromised due to the additional ingredients and processing methods used in its production.
 If you are looking for a truly enjoyable drinking experience, it is best to opt for a bottle of traditional sherry, such as Fino or Amontillado.

-See also What Kind Of Wine Goes With Lasagna
+See also What Wine Goes With Spaghetti

 When it comes to choosing a cooking sherry for your culinary adventures, it is crucial to select a brand that uses real sherry wine as a base.
 Some cooking sherry products on the market are simply flavored substitutes that lack the authenticity and complexity of true sherry.
 Look for a brand that clearly states it is made from genuine sherry wine and avoid any products that contain artificial additives or preservatives.